abdullahaleem355/open-translation-system/README.md

 docker-compose up --build
 ```

-This will start the service on http://localhost:8080
+- This will start the service on http://localhost:8080
+- Start a PostgreSQL container (configurable via application.yml)
+- Automatically populate 10,000+ test translations, locales, and tags for immediate testing

 ### 3. Stop containers